Lessnullvoid/Pulsum-Plantae/README.md

 - 5 Conect the electrodes to your plant

 **Some notes on electrodes**

-Here is tree diferent types of electrodes to plug your plants, this depends on the physiological fetures of your plant
+Here is tree diferent types of electrodes to plug your plants, this depends on the physiological fetures of your plant.
+The gel electrodes are specially good for long leaves:
 ![Gel electrodes for long leaves](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/img/gelelectrodes.jpg?raw=true)